sonali-rajput/automating-docker-and-terraform-deployment-with-ansible/README.md

 ## Overview

+Tech versions used in this project: Terraform v1.4.5 and ansible [core 2.12.10] on linux_amd64

 The project is divided into three main parts:

 - **Part 1: Ansible & Docker** - This part focuses on setting up the infrastructure for the project by installing the necessary tools like Docker, Docker & Docker Compose python module and Docker Compose.
 It also configures the Docker daemon and adds the `ec2-user`/`new-user` to the `docker` group.